ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

   can be used to construct HTTP requests to the Issuer.
 - Issuer Public Key pkI, with a key identifier `key_id` computed as described in {{issuer-configuration}}.
-- Challenge value `challenge`, an opaque byte string provided by the corresponding redemption protocol [http-auth-doc].
+- Challenge value `challenge`, an opaque byte string.
+For example, this might be provided by the redemption protocol in [http-auth-doc].

 Both Client and Issuer also share a common public string called `info`.